xdxuyang/xd1xuyang.github.io/_pages/about.md

 News
 ======
+* I will serve as a Senior PC for IJCAI 2021
 * Dec.
 02, 2020, one paper was accepted to AAAI2021 (~21% acceptance rate)
 * Sep.
 26, 2020, one paper was accepted to NeurIPS2020 (~20% acceptance rate)
 * Sep.
 17, 2020, one paper was accepted to IEEE Trans.
 Pattern Analysis and Machine Intelligence.